leosac/access-control-web/README.md

                needServer: true,
                displayName: 'Cool name',
                entryPoint: '/',
+               isWizard: true
                modelToRoute: {
                     myModel: 'my-model'
+               },
+               neededModule: [
+               // list of needed module, if this is a wizard.
+               ]
           }

-          }
-3. Stil at the root of the engine, there certain file that need to be changed.
+3. Still at the root of the engine, there certain file that need to be changed.
    1. In the *package.json*, you must provide the necessary addon for your module.
 A good base should be adding:
    ```
    "dependencies": {